 - Types and Characteristics of Crime

-Tiffin University: Tiffin University offers students an MS degree in criminal justice with a concentration in forensic psychology.
-This may be a good option for anyone interested in pursuing further study in criminal psychology, but the degree can also lead to a career working in corrections or probation departments, administrative positions for the government, or research alongside licensed criminal or forensic psychologists.
-Graduates of the program have gone on to work for the FBI, the Department of Homeland Security, The US Marshal Services, US Border Patrol, and other government organizations.
-Tiffin’s MS program is led by faculty members who work in the field of criminal justice and can bring real-world experience to the classroom.
+Tiffin University offers students a Master of Science (MS) degree in Criminal Justice with a 30-credit concentration in Forensic Psychology.
+This 42-hour MS degree may be a good option for anyone interested in pursuing further study in criminal psychology.
+It can also lead to a career working in corrections or probation departments, administrative positions for the government, or research alongside licensed criminal or forensic psychologists.
+Past graduates of the program have been employed by the FBI, the Department of Homeland Security, the US Marshals Service, the US Border Patrol, and other organizations.
+Tiffin’s MS program is led by faculty members who work in the field of criminal justice and bring real-world experience to the classroom.
 Coursework focuses on psychology as it relates to the judicial system.
-To be considered for admission students need to submit transcripts for a bachelor’s degree program with a minimum GPA of 3.0.
-No GRE scores are needed and students with work experience are given extra consideration.
+Admission requirements include transcripts from a bachelor’s degree program with a minimum GPA of 3.0.

-John Jay College of Criminal Justice: The John Jay College of Criminal Justice is a division of the City University of New York and offers a doctoral program in psychology for students interested in pursuing forensic and criminal psychology.
-The clinical psychology track can lead to certification as a professional psychologist, and it gives students the specialized knowledge needed to work as a criminal psychologist.
-Students in this program train as clinical psychologists, but also learn about criminology and criminal justice.
-The program includes 90 credit hours of coursework and emphasizes both research and professional practice and includes a dissertation and a one-year internship.
-The program focuses on preparing students to become experts in providing psychological services, conducting research, teaching psychological principles, and contributing to the application of knowledge in criminal psychology.
+The John Jay College of Criminal Justice is a division of the City University of New York (CUNY) and offers a Doctor of Philosophy (PhD) program in Clinical Psychology for students interested in pursuing forensic and criminal psychology.
+This program requires students to complete a special proficiency in clinical forensic applications and scholarship.
+The program can lead to licensure as a professional psychologist and gives students the specialized knowledge needed to work as a criminal psychologist.
+Students in this program train as clinical psychologists but also learn about criminology and criminal justice, in keeping with the mission of the John Jay College of Criminal Justice.
+The program includes 90 credit hours of coursework that emphasizes both research and professional practice and includes a dissertation and a one-year internship.
+The program prepares students to become experts in providing psychological services, conducting research, teaching psychological principles, and contributing to the application of knowledge in criminal psychology.
 The application process includes the submission of transcripts, GRE scores, letters of recommendation, and a personal statement.
 Practical experience is recommended as admission to this program is highly competitive.

-St. Joseph’s University: St. Joseph’s University offers working students the flexible option of an online master’s degree in criminal justice with a concentration in behavior analysis.
-The online degree option is a good choice for those already working in the justice system.
-These professionals may want to enhance their skills and knowledge on the job by earning an extra degree.
-This degree could also lead to admission to a doctoral program in psychology with a focus on criminal justice or forensic psychology.
-Examples of coursework completed in the program includes Basic Principles of Behavior Analysis in Criminal Justice, Applied Behavior Analysis, Ethics in Behaviors Analysis, and Behavioral Development.
-Graduates of the program may be eligible to become certified as a behavior analyst by the Behavior Analyst Certification Board.
-The Board has approved the course sequence of the program as preparing students to pass the certification exam.
+St. Joseph’s University offers working students the flexible option of an online Master of Science (MS) degree in Criminal Justice/Applied Behavior Analysis Certificate Dual Program.
+The online degree option is a good choice for those already working in the justice system who want to enhance their skills and knowledge on the job.
+This 42-credit degree can also lead to admission to a doctoral program in psychology with a focus on criminal justice or forensic psychology.
+Coursework in the program include Criminological Theory, Applied Behavior Analysis, Ethics and Criminal Justice, and Behavior Assessment.
+Graduates of the program may be eligible to become Certified Behavior Analysts by the Behavior Analyst Certification Board, as the Board has approved the course sequence of the program as preparing students to pass the certification exam.

-Individuals pursuing degrees in criminal psychology and related fields have a lot of opportunities for careers and career advancement.
-A criminal psychologist might work for the government, for the justice system, for mental health institutions, for juvenile justice systems, or in academic and research settings.
-In addition to the required degrees, criminal psychologists must be good at observing behaviors, listening, and synthesizing information from multiple sources.
-Criminal psychologists may work for the court system, for law enforcement and government agencies like the FBI or CIA, or may work as independent consultants or expert witnesses or in educational and training facilities.
-They give testimony in court cases, develop profiles for criminals and help law enforcement find perpetrators of crimes.
+Individuals pursuing degrees in criminal psychology and related fields have many opportunities for new careers and career advancement.
+Criminal psychologists work in government, the justice system, mental health institutions, juvenile justice systems, or academic and research settings.
+Others may work for specialty government agencies like the FBI or CIA.
+These professionals may also work as independent consultants, expert witnesses, or in educational and training facilities.
+In addition to possessing the required degrees, criminal psychologists must be good at observing behaviors, listening, and synthesizing information from multiple sources.
+They may give testimony in court cases, develop profiles of criminals, and help law enforcement find perpetrators of crimes.

 With a doctoral degree in criminal psychology or in clinical psychology with a concentration in forensic psychology or criminology, graduates can pursue a number of different positions.
-With a master’s degree, career options are more limited, but still available.
-Some of the jobs for available to criminal psychologists include:
+With a master’s degree, career options are more limited but still available.
+Some of the jobs available to criminal psychologists include:

 - Academic researcher